-If you want to add lean muscle mass faster then consider taking a creatine supplement to allow your muscles to lift harder for longer
+If you want to build lean muscle mass as quickly as possible then consider taking a creatine supplement to allow your muscles to lift harder for longer

 Creatine is a nitrogen-based organic acid that occurs naturally in all vertebrates.
 It increases the formation of adenosine triphosphate (ATP), which supplies energy to all cells in the body, including muscle.
 Therefore, creatine improves the ability of muscle cells to cope with intense exercise.